Is Your Face Mask Making Your Lips Dry? You Need A Lip Routine!

 When it comes to hydrating masks and exfoliation, most people think about their faces and bodies, but what about the lips?
 For someone like me who usually rocks a matte red lipstick daily, keeping a lip routine is essential.
 For others, the lips similar to the neck and are easily forgotten.
 Think about it—your lips are (usually) always exposed.
 Elements like the sun, wind, dry or cold air all can cause flaky, chapped lips.
 How are you offsetting it all?
 Are you drinking enough water?
 Are you using lip products with SPF?
 Dehydration, lack of protection, or a combination of both are contributors to premature aging lips.

 Now that wearing a face mask is rightfully required to go anywhere, our lips are battling a whole new challenge.
 Our covered pouts are currently getting no fresh air.
 Our lips are basically suffocated by our own warm moist trapped breath—leaving us with dry, chapped, lackluster lips.
+Do you have chapped lips from wearing mask?

 Why Are My Lips So Dry?